jackljk/climate-analytics-lab.github.io/_pages/dsc_180_data.md

 You will be touching on the following topics.

-- Exploring the CMIP6 input and output data
+- Exploring the CMIP6 output data
 - Learning about xarray and plotting climate datasets